Defending the Patent Infringement Claim

 Questions?
 Call Our Houston Patent Infringement Defense Lawyers.

 Patent infringement defense is a difficult and high stakes practice area.
-As a firm that has represented numerous individuals and legitimate businesses across Texas in matters of intellectual property litigation and patent infringement, our team at Hendershot, Cowart & Hisey, P.C. has the experience to help you take the most appropriate steps in your defense and response.
+As a firm that has represented numerous individuals and legitimate businesses across Texas in matters of intellectual property litigation and patent infringement, our team at Hendershot Cowart, P.C. has the experience to help you take the most appropriate steps in your defense and response.
 Call (713) 909-7323 or contact us online to speak with an attorney.